ameshkov/gocurl/README.md

       --http1.1                                             Forces gocurl to use HTTP v1.1.
       --http2                                               Forces gocurl to use HTTP v2.
       --http3                                               Forces gocurl to use HTTP v2.
+      --ech                                                 Enables ECH support for the request.
+      --echconfig=<base64-encoded data>                     ECH configuration to use for this request.
+Implicitly enables --ech when specified.
       --tls-split-hello=<CHUNKSIZE:DELAY>                   An option that allows splitting TLS ClientHello in two parts in order to avoid common DPI systems detecting TLS.
 CHUNKSIZE is the size of the first bytes before ClientHello is split, DELAY is delay in milliseconds before sending the second part.
       --json-output                                         Makes gocurl write machine-readable output in JSON format.
   -o, --output=<file>                                       Defines where to write the received data.
-If not set, gocurl will write
+If not set,
-                                                            everything to stdout.
+                                                            gocurl will write everything to stdout.
   -v, --verbose                                             Verbose output (optional).

 Help Options: